Rawbert14/agile-project/README.md

 ## Week 9
 ## 14 Nov 2023
-* *7 hours* Login/register/forgot passowrd and set email confirmations
+* *7 hours* Login/register/forgot password and set email confirmations

 ## Week 10
 ## 20 Nov 2023
-* *6 hours* Create and implemnent the to do list functionality
+* *6 hours* Create and implement the to do list functionality

 ## 21 Nov 2023
 * *9 hours* Continue working on to do list functionality